OpenBiome Announces Global Expansion

 “Building this collection is an exciting next step in leveraging OpenBiome’s unparalleled expertise in biobanking and microbiome science,” said Julie Barrett O’Brien, OpenBiome’s Chief Executive Officer.
 “We will have an outsized impact on public health by providing researchers with the microbes, data, and tools they need to make exciting new discoveries.”

 Over the past decade, microbiome-based therapies have emerged as a transformative field of medicine.
-Under OpenBiome’s guidance, fecal microbiota transplantation (FMT) has developed from a fringe medical practice to the standard of care for antibiotic-resistant C. difficile infections and is being used in clinical trials to treat a wide range of indications including metabolic, neuropsychiatric, and autoimmune disorders.
+Under OpenBiome’s guidance, investigational fecal microbiota transplantation (FMT) has developed from a fringe medical practice to a recognized treatment option for antibiotic-resistant C. difficile infections and is being used in clinical trials to treat a wide range of indications including metabolic, neuropsychiatric, and autoimmune disorders.
 But much of this progress has been limited to urban communities in high-income, industrialized countries.

 OpenBiome will help fill this critical gap by building research capacity in underrepresented and under-resourced regions, continuing the GMbC’s commitment to its research consortium.
 This global network of 80+ scientists, spanning more than 30 countries and headed by its academic leaders Groussin and Poyet, has contributed its expertise to build the GMbC program and collection.
 By providing training, tools, and connections, OpenBiome will grow the GMbC consortium and deepen exploration of the microbiome.